Solar Energy Corporation of India

-Solar Energy Corporation of India Ltd. (SECI) is a public sector company of the Ministry of New and Renewable Energy, Government of India, established to facilitate the implementation of the National Solar Mission (NSM).
-The company's mandate has been broadened to cover the entire renewable energy domain and the company will be renamed to Renewable Energy Corporation of India (RECI).
-The company attained Navratna status in 2024, which allows the organisation to undertake substantial investments of up to ₹1,000 crore without needing approval from the Centre.
+Solar Energy Corporation of India Ltd. (SECI) is a public sector undertaking under the Ministry of New and Renewable Energy, Government of India, established to facilitate the implementation of the National Solar Mission (NSM).
+The company's mandate has been broadened to cover the entire renewable energy domain.
+The company attained Navratna status in 2024, which allows the organisation to undertake substantial investments of up to ₹1,000 crore without needing approval from the centre.
+SECI has also been designated as one of the Renewable Energy Implementing Agencies (REIA) by the Government for the addition and expansion of Renewable Energy capacity in the country.

-The company is responsible for implementation of a number of government schemes, major ones being the VGF schemes for large-scale grid-connected projects under NSM, solar park scheme and grid-connected solar rooftop scheme, along with a host of other specialised schemes such as defence scheme, solar canals, and Indo-Pak border scheme.
+The company is responsible for implementation of several government schemes, major ones being the VGF schemes for large-scale grid-connected projects under NSM, solar park scheme and grid-connected solar rooftop scheme, along with a host of other specialised schemes.

-In addition, SECI has ventured into solar project development on turnkey basis for several PSUs.
+In addition, SECI has ventured into solar project development on a turnkey basis for several PSUs.
 The company also has a power-trading licence and is active in this domain through trading of solar power from projects set up under the schemes being implemented by it.
-IREDA, REC and Tusco Ltd. are some of the public sector rivals in the same space.
+IREDA, REC, and Tusco Ltd. are some of the public sector rivals in the same space.

 Background

-SECI was incorporated in year 2011 as not for profit company (Sec.
-25 of Companies Act, 1956) and converted to a commercial company in 2015 (Sec.
-3 of Companies Act, 2013).
+SECI was incorporated in the year 2011 as a not-for-profit company (Sec 25 of the Companies Act, 1956) and converted to a commercial company in 2015 (Sec 3 of the Companies Act, 2013).
 SECI releases tenders for the selection of Renewable Energy (RE) developers for the establishment of Projects on a Pan-India or State-specific basis.
 The selection process for successful bidders is conducted through a tariff-based competitive e-bidding procedure.

-SECI invited bids to setup 2000MW inter-state grid connected solar power projects.
-SECI will be paid 265$ million USD under this tender.
+SECI invited bids to set up 2000MW inter-state grid-connected solar power projects.
+SECI will be paid US$265 million under this tender.

-Though SECI was not meant to make profits, it made profits of ₹12 crores in 2014–15 following which the Union Cabinet under the chairmanship of Prime Minister Narendra Modi gave its approval to the SECI to:
+Though SECI was not meant to make profits, it made profits of ₹12 crores in 2014–15, following which the Union Cabinet under the chairmanship of Prime Minister Narendra Modi gave its approval to SECI to: